Practical 9: Selecting Data

 1. The Borough-to-Subregion mapping could help you to group your data into larger sets so that your resulst become more reobust. it also connects us to long-run patterns of socio-economic development in London.

 2. The MSOA Names data set (which you used above) gives you something that you could use to label one or more ‘neighbourhoods’ on a map with names that are relevant.
-So rather than talking about “As you can see, Sutton 003, is…”, you can write “The Wrythe neighbourhood [or area] of Sutton is significantly different from the surrounding areas…”
+So rather than talking about “As you can see, Sutton 003, is…”, you can write “The Wrythe area of Sutton is significantly different from the surrounding areas…”

 They also usefully test your understanding of regular expressions and a few other aspects covered in previous weeks.